dtanner/dantanner/content/post/spring-rites.md

 1. **Using annotations for complex features are inherently more difficult to test, maintain, and extend compared to its vanilla Kotlin counterpart.**
 2. **Large application frameworks like Spring are now the cumbersome things they originally displaced.**
+3. **Annotations make it harder to reason about your code.
+Readers can't easily see what's behind the magic.**

 ## Original problems solved by the Spring Framework